donydony2009/ObisidianResearch/Research/Subjects of discussion.md

 3. What are relationship goals?
 4. **What is the point of a relationship?**

+### Wisdom
+1. Ageism
+	- I keep saying all kids are stupid because I was stupid and we all were
 ### Philosophy
 1. Abortion
 	- I need to study this first